BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 The big question: what kind of fat is good for keto?

 Over the last few decades, fat somehow became unanimous with bad.
 But new research is showing that this isn’t always true.
-It turns out that cholesterol and saturated fats do not equal heart disease.
+It turns out that cholesterol and saturated fats do not equal29 heart disease.
 Avoid all seed oils (corn, soybean, safflower, etc.) as they are highly processed and inflammatory.

 Dietary fat can come in any of these forms:&